 The waste management services take care of a healthy environment allowing optimization of the utilities and prevent overloading the carrier for waste disposal.
 Smart waste management also contributes to the overall waste recycling efficiency and provides the route optimization opportunity for utilities to reduce traffic and fuel use.

-An example of modern smart waste management system would include; a sensor attached to the trash bin that measures fill level; and a communication system that transfers this data to Cloud.
-Data is processed in the Cloud, thus, route of collection trucks is optimized.
+An example of a modern smart waste management system would include; a sensor attached to the trash bin that measures fill level; and a communication system that transfers this data to Cloud.
+Data is processed in the Cloud, thus, the route of collection trucks is optimized.

-Ultrasonic sensors use well-known sonar technique to perform measurement of the distance between the sensor and an obstacle.
+Ultrasonic sensors use a well-known sonar technique to perform measurement of the distance between the sensor and an obstacle.
 The sensor consists of an emitter that sends the sound pulse and a receiver that detects that pulse upon its reflection from an object.
-The distance to an object can be determined by measuring time between emitting and receiving a pulse since the speed of sound is known.
-As stated in Table 1, besides the determination of the fill level by implementing different kind of sensors additional data may be obtained.
-These sensors monitor other parameters related to the status of container such as position using GPS or motion sensors to register container collections, movement to detect possible vandalism.
+The distance to an object can be determined by measuring the time between emitting and receiving a pulse since the speed of sound is known.
+As stated in Table 1, besides the determination of the fill level by implementing different kinds of sensors additional data may be obtained.
+These sensors monitor other parameters related to the status of the container such as position using GPS or motion sensors to register container collections, movement to detect possible vandalism.

 Disadvantages of Current Solutions

 The solutions available on the market suffer from two major disadvantages.

 The first disadvantage is related to the usage of the ultrasonic sensor.
 Trash is non-uniformly distributed inside the container.
 Simple distance measurement leads to false fill level measurement.
 Although several software procedures were proposed to increase the accuracy of this sensor, unfortunately, results remain poor.
 By using multiple sensors, the fill level can be determined more precisely, however, the cost of the system also increases.
 So, this is usually not a commercially preferred solution.